luquilo/net-nitnja-webpack/README.md

 # net-nitnja-firebas

-here iam learning how to use firestore
+# 5, learning to add and delete data